What are AP Tests and should I do them?

 Are there other benefits to doing AP’s? – Absolutely.
 As we have already seen AP’s are a way of showing competency equivalent to the first year of college.
 Many colleges will give you credit for demonstrating this and not require you to do first year classes in that subject when you start college, so somebody who has achieved 3 or above in AP English may not have to do a freshman writing programme at college.
 This benefits you because you can use the time to do other courses in areas that you are interested in or even complete work ahead of time enabling you to graduate earlier.

-The other major potential benefit of doing AP’s is that if you are applying to a college that offers merit scholarships then having AP’s in your profile will improve your prospects of receiving such an award.
+The other major potential benefit of doing AP’s is that if you are applying to a college that offers merit scholarships then having AP’s in your profile will improve your prospects of receiving such an award and job for the future.

 Are there any students who should not do AP’s? – In general, anybody who wants to demonstrate their abilities could consider doing one or more AP’s, but they’re a couple of important considerations.
 The first thing colleges are going to look at is your performance in school, if you are not doing as well as you would like in school it would nearly always be better to concentrate on improving your school performance rather than distracting yourself with the added demands of studying for AP’s as well.
 The second consideration is the strength of your extracurricular activities.
 Demonstrating your academic prowess, while having a mediocre set of extracurricular activities is unlikely to get you into the top colleges and universities in the US.
 Studying and preparing for AP’s is going to take up a considerable amount of valuable time, you should ask yourself where that time is best spent.